 PlugShare

-PlugShare is free to use, and it offers an optional subscription for ad removal (monthly or annual).
+PlugShare is free to use and offers an optional subscription for ad removal (monthly or annual).
+If you use it daily, ad removal can make the map experience cleaner.

 ChargePoint

-ChargePoint’s app is free; the charging cost is set by station owners/operators, and you pay through the app/account where supported.
-(In other words: you’re not “subscribing” to ChargePoint just to use the map.)
+ChargePoint’s app is free.
+Charging costs are set by station owners/operators, and you pay through the app/account where supported.

 Scenario B: You mostly charge on ChargePoint (or its roaming partners)